rdpeng/rprogdatascience/manuscript/dplyr.md

 The `dplyr` package provides a concise set of operations for managing data frames.
 With these functions we can do a number of complex operations in just a few lines of code.
 In particular, we can often conduct the beginnings of an exploratory analysis with the powerful combination of `group_by()` and `summarize()`.

-Once you learn the `dplyr` grammar there are a few additional benefits
+Once you learn the `dplyr` grammar there are a few additional benefits:

-* `dplyr` can work with other data frame "backends" such as SQL databases.
-There is an SQL interface for relational databases via the DBI package
+* `dplyr` can work with other data frame "backends", such as SQL databases.
+There is a SQL interface for relational databases via the DBI package.

-* `dplyr` can be integrated with the `data.table` package for large fast tables
+* `dplyr` can be integrated with the `data.table` package for large fast tables.

-The `dplyr` package is handy way to both simplify and speed up your data frame management code.
+The `dplyr` package is a handy way to both simplify and speed up your data frame management code.
 It's rare that you get such a combination at the same time!